marrus-sh/Kyrie/Specification/Model.md

 + The **variables**, which must be an unordered sequence of Variables
 + The **position**, which must be either a List with no values, or a List of exactly three Numbers
++ The **stack**, which must be a List of Lists, each of which must contain exactly three Numbers

 The position of a State represents the index of the next Moment, Block, and Object in the Block's contents, starting at zero.
 A position with no values indicates a terminated script.

+The stack of a State represents the indices of the Moments, Blocks, and Objects to return to upon reaching a `"DONE"` command.